gldog/anonymize_jira_users/README.md

 - Create the file `users.cfg` with the user-names to be anonymized, one user-name per line.
-- Create a config-file-template: `anonymize_jira_users.py misc -g`.
+- Create a config-file-template: `python anonymize_jira_users.pyz misc -g`.
 The file `my_bare_default_config.cfg` has been created.
-- Rename the file, e.g. to `my-config.cfg`.
+- Rename the file, e.g. to `my_config.cfg`.
 - In that file, set the attributes `jira_base_url`, `jira_auth`, `new_owner`.
-- Call `anonymize_jira_users.py validate -c my-config.cfg` to see what would happen in case of anonymizing.
+- Call `python anonymize_jira_users.pyz validate -c my_config.cfg` to see what would happen in case of anonymizing.
-- Call `anonymize_jira_users.py anonymize -c my-config.cfg` to execute anonymization.
+- Call `python anonymize_jira_users.pyz anonymize -c my_config.cfg` to execute
+  anonymization.
-- Have a look at the report `anonymization_report.csv`.
-More details about the users are given in `anonymization_report_details.json`
+- Have a look at the report `report.csv`.
+More details about the users are given in `report_details.json`
-- Make a re-index.
+- Make a background re-index.

 ---

 # Command Line Options

 ## Overview

-You may call the Anonymizer with preceding `python`.
-Assure it is Python3.

 Documentation is also available by the command line help `-h`.